 Sydney might be a beautiful city, but on LGBTI rights NSW is undeniably backward.

 Some people might argue that the people of Sydney are more accepting of the LGBTI community than their politicians.
-And that may be partly true, especially in pockets of the city.
+And that may be partly true, especially in patches.
 However, the outcome of the 2017 same-sex marriage law postal survey contradicts that view.

 NSW was the only state or territory in Australia where the Yes vote for marriage equality was lower than 60%: just 57.8% of people in NSW supported removing anti-LGBTI discrimination from the Marriage Act 1961(Cth).
 The next lowest state was Queensland, but its result was nearly 3 points higher (60.7%).